What Is Pilates?

 Feeling a little tight when you bend over to tie your shoelaces?
 Pilates can help improve flexibility.
 That’s because the slow, controlled movements allow muscles to stretch further, improving range of motion over time, Erven says.

 One study found that two one-hour Pilates sessions per week, for 12 weeks, was enough to improve abdominal endurance and upper-body endurance.

 - A Beginner-Friendly Workout

 Pilates may seem intimidating if you’ve never tried it, but it’s actually perfect for beginners.
 Pilates moves are challenging, but they can be modified for all fitness levels, which means everyone — from total beginners to athletes — can experience the benefits of Pilates.
+“The movements can be adapted for all types of bodies and all ages.
+A class can be taught with modifications for ages teens – seniors,” says Andrea.
 Here are some Pilates tips for beginners.

 There Are Two Types of Pilates